Jy-Lau/ad_system_main/README.md

 </p>

 # Solution space :bulb:

-This following sections describe the solution space of our project, including story map, system architecture, installation guide, usage guide, testing guide and project management.
+This following sections describe the solution space of our project, whereby each sub-chapter's topic are shown in [Table of Contents](#table-of-contents).
+We start of with deriving product requirements to [Story Map](#story-map) that will fulfill users' needs for the problem we derived from problem space.

 ## Table of Contents
 - [Story Map](#story-map)